 The average hourly rate for a lawyer in Illinois is between $133 and $388 per hour.

-How much does a divorce cost in Chicago?
+How much does a divorce lawyer cost in Illinois?

 How do I find a divorce attorney in Illinois?

 - Contacting a bar association and asking for referrals.